11. Matrices and other arrays#

 optimal, though?

-table creates a contingency matrix/array that counts the number of unique pairs of corresponding elements from one or more vectors of equal lengths.
-Implement its one- and two-argument version based on tabulate.
+table creates a contingency matrix/array that counts the number of unique elements or unique pairs of corresponding items from one or more vectors of equal lengths.
+Write its one- and two-argument version based on tabulate.
+For example:

 tips <- read.csv(paste0("https://github.com/gagolews/teaching-data/raw/",